Crude Oil price today: WTI price bullish, according to FXStreet data

-West Texas Intermediate (WTI) Oil price advances on Friday, according to FXStreet data.
-WTI trades at $71.47 per barrel, up from Thursday’s close at $71.26.
+West Texas Intermediate (WTI) Oil price advances on Monday, according to FXStreet data.
+WTI trades at $70.75 per barrel, up from Friday’s close at $70.70.

 WTI Oil FAQs